hmckinn4/CSC_ECE_517_Spring2024_Program_2/README.md

 - [ ] List reviews written by a specific user (with the Email of the user).
 - [ ] List reviews written for a specific event (with Event Name).
 - [x] Cancel a ticket, which implies that the event's available seats will be updated accordingly.
+  ( This not refers to "book an event ticket: no credit card is utilized and no
+    charge is made so it's kind of a loophole in reference to the rubric.
+Just something we should confirm.)

 (Attendees have the privilege to manage their own data and interact with event listings and reviews within specified boundaries to ensure a user-friendly and efficient experience within the WolfEvents Event Management System.)